elpepe3458588-afk/Lost-found/README.md

 # Lost N' Found

-A mod for SCP CB 1.3.12 that restores all content removed from the game.
+A mod for SCP CB 1.3.12 that restores most content removed from the game.

 Requirements: